- Men are born and remain free and equal in rights. Social distinctions can be founded only on the common utility.

 - It doesn't help that amid all the other PR slips early on in his term, he infamously had a picture of him with then-president George W. Bush edited so as to appear the same height as him.
 In Real Life, Bush is about 6"/15cm taller.
 This earned him a reputation as a thin-skinned dwarf, when ironically he's almost exactly the same height as François Hollande, and Angela Merkel for that matter, roughly 5'7" or 1,68m.
 However, he is (in)famously sensitive about his height, and the fact he would go so far as to fake an official photo made him the laughing stock of pretty much the entire French media and probably most of the population.
 And then there was the Hadopi law, that theoretically allows record companies to force ISPs to revoke your internet access if you're caught illegally downloading.
 Not technically his idea, but his party passed it, demonstrating Cowboy Bebop at His Computer levels of ignorance about the Internet.
 And this is possibly one of the main things about Sarkozy: he, more than possibly any other French president, took the whole "presidential" schtick Up to Eleven and ostensibly concentrated quite a bit of power in his own hands, while the informal custom in French politics was to use the Prime Minister as a lightning rod (which Mitterrand, then Chirac, regularly whenever something unpopular happened, see above).
 Sarkozy, on the other hand, took credit for everything, which allowed him to take credit for anything that worked (even if he had nothing to do with it), the flip side being that he was also blamed for everything that failed during the 5 years of his term, on top of his already painfully bad PR judgment.
 Did we mention that, while minister of the Interior (read: top cop) during the 2005 riots, he went with the cameras of a friendly news channel in order to be seen as "doing something", threatening to jeopardize a police operation?
 So there's that.

 - François Hollande (2012-current): The second left-wing President to be elected in the Fifth Republic, with the much-parodied slogan «Le changement c'est maintenant» ("Change is now"), and the first non-married one.
 He has four children from his previous relationship with Ségolène Royal (who was the socialist candidate for presidency in 2007) and his current mate is a political journalist, Valérie Trierweiler.
 First Secretary of the Socialist Party for eleven years between 1997 and 2008, he was also deputy of the National Assembly for Corrèze's 1st Constituency and President of the General Council of Corrèze note .
 His programme included reflation and renegotiation of current European austerity policies with German Chancellor Angela Merkel, in which he mostly failed.
 Other notable scheduled measures included : retirement age back to 60 for people who started to work early in their life (he is now backpedaling on that), slightly increased minimum wage, massive taxes on incomes above 1 million euros (shelved), capping tax loopholes, reducing the share of nuclear power in electricity generation (shelved), legalization of same-sex marriage and same-sex adoption (passed, though welcomed with massive popular protests)… So far though, his economic policies have been mostly similar to those of his predecessor; and as an ironic result, discontent about his policies comes mostly from the left.
-Only one year after he was elected, his level of unpopularity is already higher than that of Sarkozy.
+Two years after he was elected, his level of unpopularity is already higher than that of Sarkozy.

 France used to be a very centralized country (Paris' urban area still has almost 20% of the population), but in recent times political power has become more decentralized; this is just as well, since France really is quite diverse and benefits when government recognizes that.
 France is divided in 26 semi-autonomous Regions, 101 Departments